 These garlicky, red wine mushrooms are loaded with umami.
 Just 6 ingredients & 25 minutes, and this dish could be yours.
-It’s a vegan & gluten-free side dish your family will love.
+It’s a vegan & gluten-free side dish that is sure to impress.

 Red wine mushrooms